Sustainability is a cross-curriculum priority in the Australian Curriculum which includes,

 - participating critically and acting creatively in determining more sustainable ways of living.

-- Water and Waste Education: Council has a dedicated team to help your school with resources, tours and presentations on water, waste & recycling.
+- Water and Waste Education: Council can help your school with resources, tours and presentations on water, waste & recycling.
 Students will learn about the water cycle and supply, tips for efficient water use and waste and recycling.

 - Natural Hazards Education: Council has a suite of curriculum- aligned resources from K-12 (classroom activities, experiments and lesson plans).
 The Disaster Management Unit can also visit your school to discuss natural hazards and climate change.